karminkarmen/furry-game/README.md

 # not :) furry-game
 Simple JS game based on packman.
 You have to control square and catch circles.
+Project created during CodersLab course.

 **Technologies: HTML, CSS, JS, webpack**